Alfresco/docs-alfresco/salesforce/latest/using/community.md

   Community Members can download and view documents linked to the case.
 They can also upload documents to the case that will get stored in Alfresco.

-## Community Visual Force Page Configuration and Setup
+## Community Visualforce Page Configuration and Setup

-To expose the connector in a Salesforce Community (Digital Workspace)we need to add a visual force page for the connector.
+To expose the connector in a Salesforce Community (Digital Workspace) we need to add a visualforce page for the connector.
-Visual Force Page must be added to your Salesforce organization using the following pattern:
+Visualforce Page must be added to your Salesforce organization using the following template:

 ```xml
 <apex:page docType="html-5.0" standardController="<Object API Name>">